italoosorio/SilkBuilder-Doc/Development/02-sample-database.md

 );
 ```

 Click on this [link](sample-tables.sql) to download a MySQL dump file which you can use to create and populate these tables.
+You can modify this code to the database of your preference.